Zeta Functions and Bernoulli Numbers: Infinite Sums and Regularization

 Bernoulli Numbers

-Bernoulli numbers originally arose in formulas for sums of powers of natural numbers.
-For example, the sums for powers 0-6 are:
+Bernoulli numbers first appeared in formulas for sums of powers of natural numbers.
+For powers 0 through 6, the formulas are:

 $$1^0 + 2^0 + 3^0 + \cdots + n^0 = \frac{1}{1}n^1$$